Screening & Testing

 Use a different bedroom and bathroom if available.
 Shared spaces should have good airflow, such as with an opened window.
 Wash hands often with soap and water for at least 20 seconds.
 Avoid touching the eyes, nose and mouth.
 If you must be around other people, wear a facemask or cloth face covering over your nose and mouth.

 Clean all high-touch surfaces everyday.
-Caregivers should clean your bedroom and bathroom, except on an as-needed basis.
+Caregivers should only clean your bedroom and bathroom on an as-needed basis.
 Caregiver should wear a mask and wait as long as possible after the sick person has used the bathroom.

 Palm Beach & Treasure